Luis Díaz Viana

-Luis Nicanor Pablo Díaz González-Viana, (Zamora, June 1951), is a Spanish anthropologist, philologist and writer.
+Luis Nicanor Pablo Díaz González-Viana (born June 1951 in Zamora), is a Spanish anthropologist, philologist and writer.
 He is considered a pioneer of Spanish anthropology specializing in popular culture, ethnology and identities.
 He is a researcher at the Spanish National Research Council (Consejo Superior de Investigaciones Científicas-CSIC).

 Academic career and contributions

 Academic career

 Díaz Viana studied 'Romance Philology' at the University of Valladolid, graduating in 1977.
-He obtained his doctorate in 1979 with the thesis entitled The Oral Spanish Ballad in the province of Valladolid (thesis published in the first two volumes of the Folklore Catalog of the Province of Valladolid).
+He obtained his doctorate in 1979 with the thesis titled The Oral Spanish Ballad in the province of Valladolid, published in the first two volumes of the Folklore Catalog of the Province of Valladolid).
 He was a professor at the Institute of Secondary Education in Soria, obtaining the position of Professor of Social Anthropology at the University of Salamanca in 1992, a position he held until 1995.

-He is a research professor at the Spanish National Research Council (Consejo Superior de Investigaciones Científicas – CSIC), where he joined as a scientific collaborator in 1995.
+He is a research professor at the Spanish National Research Council (Consejo Superior de Investigaciones Científicas – CSIC), which he joined as a scientific collaborator in 1995.
 He was Head of the Anthropology Department of Spain and America, later ascribing to the anthropology area of the Institute of Language, Literature and Anthropology of the Center of Human and Social Sciences of the CSIC.
-Since 2013, he has worked as a research associate at the Institute of European Studies (University of Valladolid) as temporarily displaced staff (according to the CSIC-University of Valladolid agreement).
+In 2013 he became a research associate at the Institute of European Studies (University of Valladolid) as temporarily displaced staff (according to the CSIC-University of Valladolid agreement).

-He has been a research associate at the University of Berkeley from 1982 to 1984.
+He was a research associate at the University of Berkeley from 1982 to 1984.
 He has also been a visiting professor at Berkeley, at the University of Texas at Austin and at the University of California at Los Angeles in the United States and at the National Autonomous University of Mexico (UNAM).